kyoukaya/angelina/readme.md

 ## Examples

-Example python3 client: [Recruitment Tag Calculator](https://github.com/kyoukaya/angelina/tree/dev/example_clients/python) prints recruitment tag combinations that guarantee a 4* or higher when recruiting.
+- [Recruitment Tag Calculator](https://github.com/kyoukaya/angelina/tree/dev/example_clients/python) is a simple Python3 cli application that prints recruitment tag combinations that guarantee a 4* or higher when recruiting.
+- [ifrit](https://github.com/kyoukaya/ifrit) is a multi-purpose web based toolkit written in Vue.js + Typescript currently in development. angelina's static file serving capability is intended for use with such frameworks.